shirleychen003/job_satisfaction/README.md

 # Navigating Factors Deemed Important Among Working Americans

 ## Overview
 This paper explores the public opinions of American adults on 3 factors that could be considered important in an occupation.
-Respondents were instructed to use a Likert Scale (1 - very important, 2 - important, 3 - neither, 4 - not important, 5 - not important at all) to rank their perspective on the importance of the following 3 prompts:
+Respondents were instructed to use a Likert Scale (1 - very important, 2 - important, 3 - neither, 4 - not important, 5 - not important at all) to rank their perspective on the importance the participant personally considers it in a job:
 1. A job that allows someone to help other people?
 2. An interesting job?
 3. A job that is useful to society?